brpo01/Project-Documentation/Project-14.md

 - On the Connect to GitHub step, click 'Create an access token here' to create your access token
 - Type in the token name of your choice, leave everything as is and click Generate token
 - Copy the generated token and paste in the field provided in Blue Ocean and click connect
-- Select your organization (typically your GitHub name)
+- Select your organization (typically your GitHub repository name)
-- Select the repo to create the pipeline from
+- Select the repository to create the pipeline from
 - Blue Ocean would take you to where to create a pipeline, since we are not doing this now, click Administration from the top bar to exit Blue Ocean.
 - Create Jenkinsfile
   - Inside the Ansible project, create a deploy folder
-  - In the deploy folder, create a file named **Jenkinsfile** (no extension)
+  - In the deploy folder, create a file named **Jenkinsfile**
-  - Add the following snippet
+  - Add the following snippet into the newly created file named **Jenkinsfile**
     ```
     pipeline {
     agent any